ursinus-cs477-f2023/Modules/_pages/BayesModule/Exercise1.md

     - incorrectcheck: |
         pyodide.globals.res == "0.000"
       feedback: "Try again.
 It seems like you're not adding anything to the probability.
 Be sure to loop through all of the keys in counts and accumulate counts[key]*probs[key] over all keys"
+    - incorrectcheck: |
+        pyodide.globals.res == "-21.416"
+      feedback: "Try again.
+You're close!
+You should only add on the log of the prior once at the end!"

 files:
   - filename: "Student Code"